MicrosoftDocs/cpp-docs/docs/standard-library/directory-entry-class.md

 ## Remarks

 The class stores an object of type [path](../standard-library/path-class.md).
 The stored `path` can be an instance of the [path Class](../standard-library/path-class.md) or of a type that is derived from `path`.
 It also stores two [file_type](../standard-library/filesystem-enumerations.md#file_type) values.
-One value represents the status of the stored file name, and other represents the symbolic link status of the file name.
+One value represents the status of the stored file name.
+The other represents the symbolic link status of the file name.

 For more information and code examples, see [File System Navigation (C++)](../standard-library/file-system-navigation.md).